 First of all, creating the right setup is essential for a successful and eye-friendly experience.
 Make sure to tick off these things before starting the fire.

 - Choose a safe and well-lit area: Opt for a location where the grill is stable and away from your pets, children and recreational activities.
-Plus, if you're hosting a barbeque in the evening, selecting a well-lit spot is also a must.
+Plus, if you're hosting a barbecue in the evening, selecting a well-lit spot is also a must.

 - Pick the right utensils: Your usual kitchen utensils aren't up to the job, so definitely invest in some grilling-specific ones.
 By this, we mean sturdy, stainless steel forks, knives, spatulas and tongs, designed to withstand heat and allow you to saute at a safe distance.